snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 uid: pro-api-help-shipments-creating-shipments
 title: Creating Shipments
 tags: shipments,pro,api
-contributors: andy.walton@sorted.com,michael.rose@sorted.com
+contributors: andy.walton@sorted.com
-created: 02/07/2020
+created: 05/10/2020
 ---
 # Creating Shipments

 In order for SortedPRO to manage a shipment, you'll need to record the details of that shipment on the system.
-This page explains how to use the **Create Shipment** endpoint to create a new shipment record, how to clone existing shipments using the **Clone Shipment** endpoint, and how to update existing shipments using the **Update Shipment** endpoint.
+This page explains how to use the **Create Shipment** endpoint to create a new shipment record<!--, how to clone existing shipments using the **Clone Shipment** endpoint, and how to update existing shipments using the **Update Shipment** endpoint-->.

 ---

 ## Sending a Create Shipment Request

 The **Create Shipment** endpoint enables you to create new shipment records within PRO.
-When you send a valid **Create Shipment** request, PRO generates a new shipment record and returns a unique shipment `{reference}` for it.
+When you send a valid **Create Shipment** request, PRO generates a new shipment record and returns a unique `{reference}` for that shipment.
 Many of PRO's endpoints take this shipment `{reference}` as a parameter.

 To create a shipment, send a `POST` request to `https://api.sorted.com/pro/shipments`.
 The body of the request should contain the shipment details, structured as per the PRO data contract.